Does Fruit Make You Fat? The Truth Revealed! – Workout Recap (September 28 – October 5, 2008)

 Conclusion

 As for my workouts, they stayed virtually the same throughout.
-The PETF (People for the Ethical Treatment of Fruits) folks will probably point out that I just finished "Very High" load week of "Maximum Strength," and that's really why I lost the additional body fat.
+The PETF (People for the Ethical Treatment of Fruits) folks will probably point out that I just finished a “Very High” load week of “Maximum Strength,” and that’s really why I lost the additional body fat.

 But, compared to the week before, daily workout time only increased by about 15-20 minutes.
 With 4 workouts per week, that's only about an hour of extra workout time total, and I seriously doubt that would account for the drastic changes.